 Just the other day and for no apparent reason, my trusty New York Times app decided to stop working.
 I’d launch it, I’d see the Times front page for a split second, then poof!
 It was gone, and I was back on my home screen.
 Luckily, I was able to get the New York Times app working again by myself—and indeed, if your iPhone or iPad apps keep crashing, you can get them back on track with a minimum of fuss, and without having to dial tech support.

 Keep in mind, though, that there’s always the chance that something’s fundamentally wrong with the glitchy app, in which case you’ll just have to wait for its developer to release a bug fix.
 (Don’t worry, I’ll show you how to check for app updates.)

-Read on for four easy remedies for crashy iOS apps, starting with…
+Read on for four easy remedies if your iOS apps keep crashing, starting with…

 Quit the app and launch it again